MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 ## Next steps

+To read more information about this preview feature, see the blog post announcement, [Azure Information Protection with HYOK (Hold Your Own Key)](https://blogs.technet.microsoft.com/enterprisemobility/2016/08/10/azure-information-protection-with-hyok-hold-your-own-key/).

 To configure a label for AD RMS protection, see [How to configure a label to apply Rights Management protection](configure-policy-protection.md).